Teach for America

 Teach For America is a national corps of top college graduates and professionals who commit to teach for two years in urban and rural public schools and become lifelong leaders in the effort to expand educational opportunity.

-Teach For America’s network in the 2012-13 school year includes 10,400 first- and second-year corps members teaching in 46 regions across the country and over 28,000 alumni working in education and many other sectors to create the systemic changes that will help end educational inequity.
+Teach For America’s network in the 2014-15 school year includes 10,600 first- and second-year corps members teaching in 50 regions in 35 states.

 Teach For America recruits top college graduates of all academic majors, career interests, and back- grounds who demonstrate achievement, leadership, perseverance, and a commitment to expanding opportunity for children in low-income areas.
 Recruiting efforts are especially focused on individuals who share the racial and/or socioeconomic backgrounds of the students in underserved public schools, many of whom are African American or Latino.